 Having multiple ways to accomplish similar tasks across all of the Builders and Studios benefits you as a marketer by ensuring that whatever tactic you are trying to implement, there is a tool in the toolbox to accomplish it.
 This amount of flexibility provides the opportunity to create nearly any unique customer experience you want.

-The underlying theme to each of these four points is that Salesforce Marketing Cloud has customer experience at the forefront of its evolution.
-Both to marketers as an SFMC customer and the customers we are trying to reach.
+Salesforce Marketing Cloud has customer experience at the forefront of its evolution … both to marketers as an SFMC customer and the customers we are trying to reach.